nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/microsoft-sql-server.md

 ## Full-Text

-If you've configured your Nuxeo Platform instance to index full-text using the SQL database (by disabling the default configuration which uses Elasticsearch), you will need to make sure that your SQL Server instance has full-text search configured (it's an optional component during installation).
-See [https://docs.microsoft.com/en-us/sql/relational-databases/search/full-text-search](https://docs.microsoft.com/en-us/sql/relational-databases/search/full-text-search) for details.
+If you have configured your Nuxeo Platform instance to index full-text using the SQL database (by disabling the default configuration which uses Elasticsearch), you will need to make sure that your SQL Server instance has full-text search configured, which is an optional component during installation.
+See [Full-Text Search on Microsoft Documentation](https://docs.microsoft.com/en-us/sql/relational-databases/search/full-text-search) for details.

-Failing to do this will provoke errors like:
+Otherwise similar errors will occur:

 {{#> panel type='code' heading='SQL Server Msg 7601'}}